shakhzodbekbobobekov/mysite/README.md

-# my first web site
+# my name is shokir